MDylan/JW-public-ministry-organizer-app/README.md

 ## Installation

 1. Upload all files to your webserver.
-2. Set your public path root folder to "/public" directory.
+2. Set your document root path to "/public" directory.
 (This is important!)
 3. Open your site url, and make the step-by-step setup to install.

+If you have any error under installation, just delete .env file and open your site again.

+### Important!
+Do NOT delete .env file after you create any sensitive data in your site.
+Most of the personal data are encrypted, based on "APP_KEY" variable in .env file, so if you modify this, you lose your old encrypted data!

 ## FAQ